AliciaMMorgan/cross-industry-pm-playbook/README.md

 🔄 **Work in Progress**-

-🚧 **Google Classroom Prototype** — *Currently creating a project-based learning sandbox that translates this Playbook into an interactive course environment.*

-*Purpose:* give learners a safe space to practice the writing-to-execution loop, surface tacit knowledge in real time, and generate feedback that continuously improves the Playbook itself.
+🚧 **Google Classroom Prototype** ## 🧪 Project-Based Learning Sandbox (Google Classroom Prototype)

+As a natural extension of this playbook, I'm currently building a **project-based learning sandbox** hosted in **Google Classroom** — chosen for its accessibility, flexibility, and integration with real-time collaborative tools.
+This interactive prototype translates the ideas from the Cross-Industry Project Management Playbook into a guided, immersive learning experience.

+> 💡 *This began as a project-based learning lab centered on strategy, story, and action.
+Now it evolves into a real-world practice ground for navigating ambiguity, building across industries, and modeling the Innovator’s DNA — with or without a blueprint.*

+This prototype reflects my commitment to making innovation education more relevant, applied, and inclusive — especially for those coming from technical, nontraditional, or interdisciplinary pathways.
+Drawing from my own background in both **formal and informal education environments**, I’m building a bridge between traditional disciplines like engineering and the messy, creative reality of modern leadership.

+---

+### 🎯 Purpose

+The sandbox exists to:
+- Provide a **safe space to practice** the full loop of strategy → writing → execution → reflection — in real time
+- Surface and capture **tacit knowledge** (what’s often left unsaid in traditional project management and leadership models)
+- Generate iterative feedback to **continuously improve the playbook**
+- Help participants build confidence navigating **ambiguous and evolving environments**

+**Inspired by insights from both real-world experience and academic conversations.**
+---

+### 🔭 What’s Next

 This is just the beginning.

-I plan to:
-- Add additional use cases and templates
+- ✅ I plan to develop **additional use cases**, templates, and role-play scenarios
-- Host a second repo for innovation toolkits and agile facilitation
+- ✅ A **second repository** will house **innovation toolkits**, **facilitation guides**, and adaptable resources for others to remix and build their own learning labs
+- ✅ All aligned to empower people — not just to learn — but to *lead with curiosity, coherence, and strategic action*

 ⸻